gaurabacharya/ArcadeGame/README.md

 <img src="Images/gameOver.png" width="600">

-Learned basics of OOP with this project, hope you enjoy!
+Learned the basics of OOP with this project, hope you enjoy!